furkan0412/project-callisto/README.md

 > *"Symbols engraved into the ring, seven chevrons engaged… coordinates locked."*

 Welcome to **Project Callisto**, a handcrafted digital archive of the *Stargate* universe — designed and coded from the ground up by **Halil Furkan Türkmen**.
-This project is a fusion of science fiction fandom and self-taught web development, deployed on **GitHub Pages** for educational purposes.
+This project is a fusion of science fiction fandom and self-taught web development for educational purposes.

-> Built for learning.
-Powered by passion.

 ---

 ## 🌌 Mission Parameters

-Project Callisto is a static front-end site and a personal tribute to the rich mythology of *Stargate SG-1*, *Atlantis*, and *Universe*.
+Project Callisto is a personal tribute to the rich mythology of *Stargate SG-1*, *Atlantis*, and *Universe*.
 Every file is created manually to practice clean, scalable, and semantic web development — no frameworks, no shortcuts, just HTML, CSS, and JavaScript.

 ✧ Fan-made archive of Stargate lore and characters
 ✧ Modular, semantic, and accessible front-end structure